Mouzinho da Silveira: Early life

 Mouzinho da Silveira was born on 12 July 1780, in Castelo de Vide, son of a wealthy rural property-owner.
 After learning arithmetic, Latin and Greek, he departed for Porto in October 1796, where he remained until June of the following year, taking preparatory classes for Law classes (which he registered for in October 1797).
 He completed his studies on 19 July 1802.

 Following the death of his father, in May 1799, he assumed the head of the household, obtaining financial independence.
-Mouzinho maintained, ever the frugal man, copious registers of his receipts and personal expenses, including them later in his autobiography.
+Always frugal, Mouzinho kept copious registers of his receipts and personal expenses, including them later in his autobiography.
 He returned to Castelo de Vide where, between 1803 and 1804, he occupied his time with tasks associated with the family estate, especially after the death of his maternal grandmother.
-At the end of 1804, he left for Lisbon where spent his time at the royal court until 1807, an obligation of his family’s position.
+At the end of 1804, he left for Lisbon where, until 1897, he attended the royal court, an obligation of his family’s position.
 He was present in Lisbon at the arrival of French troops, under the command of Junot (in November 1807), during the first French Invasion of Portugal.

 Career

-Completing the obligations that brought him to Lisbon, Mouzinho da Silveira opted not to return to Castelo de Vide and join the magisterium (the legal body of Portuguese magistrates).
-He took office on 1 March 1809, as a juiz de fora (itinerant judge) for Marvão, a place where he had lived for three years previous (preparing the defenses during the Napoleonic invasion).
-At the end of his mandate, he returned to Lisbon (on 15 October 1812), before once again heading out, this time for Castelo Branco, where he occupied the post from 29 May 1813 to 22 November 1816.
-Returning to Lisbon, Mouzinho was named Provedor of the comarca for Portalegre, arriving on 21 January 1817, taking-up his position on 5 March and occupying the post until 2 January 1821.
+Having completed the obligations that had called him to Lisbon, Mouzinho da Silveira opted not to return to Castelo de Vide, where he might have joined the magisterium (the legal body of Portuguese magistrates).
+Instead, he took office on 1 March 1809, as a juiz de fora (itinerant judge) for Marvão, where he had lived over the previous three years (preparing the defenses during the Napoleonic invasion).
+At the end of his mandate, he returned to Lisbon (on 15 October 1812), before once again heading out, this time for Castelo Branco, where he worked from 29 May 1813 to 22 November 1816.
+Returning to Lisbon, Mouzinho was named Provedor of the comarca for Portalegre.
+Having arrived on 21 January 1817, he took up his post on 5 March and continued in this role until 2 January 1821.